GluuFederation/docs-clustermgr-prod/3.1.3/source/installation/index.md

 ## Ports

-The following external ports need to be opened on the following machines:
+The following external ports need to be opened on the following machines if you're using a default Cluster Manager configuration:

 ![CM_Ports](../img/CM_Ports.png)